Tanja Fijalkowski is one of HappyNest’s blog contributors.

 So, what makes real estate worth investing in?
 Unlike traditional investments such as stocks and bonds, real estate is not tied to the stock market’s volatility and fluctuations.
 Real estate is a tangible asset, so it relies on the economics of a local market instead.
 There have been many situations where the stock market has been in a downturn, while real estate investments’ value was on the rise.

-After exploring all my options, I decided to buy shares of REITs as they seemed to be the best way to gain exposure to real estate investing without having property management duties or fronting a large sum of money.
 I learned that REITS are a long-term investment and traditionally pay 3, 4, or even 5% dividends, helping me double my investment over time.
-My goal is to continue growing my wealth by maintaining a healthy portfolio of diversified investments so my children won’t have to see me go through the stress my father did.
+My goal is to continue growing my wealth by maintaining a healthy portfolio of diversified investments.
+My goal is for me children to not have to see me go through the stress my father did.

 Growing wealth, saving for retirement, building rainy day funds – these might not be the skills you need to survive combat.
 But you sure as hell need them for a fighting chance at the American Dream.